The following article is an excerpt from "A Book of Bible Study"

 If God’s answer to our prayer is “no”, then He calls upon us to submit to His answer as part of His will and plan for our life, at least for the present time (again consider Matthew 26:36-46).
 If our burden is not lifted, and we find that we must continue to suffer with it for a while longer, then we can take comfort in seeing and understanding the troubles which God has allowed to touch our lives in the light of the teachings that we have seen from the Scriptures before.

 These teachings reveal to us that a share in the sufferings of Christ will be experienced in the life of every believer.
 Just as Jesus bore fruit through the sufferings that the Father had ordained for His life, we must follow Him in that we will bear fruit through sharing in His sufferings, in some measure, as God has ordained for each of us.
-And the fruit born through these sufferings will achieve for us a share in Christ’s eternal glory (John 12:24-26, Mark 10:36-39, Romans 8:17).
+As we have seen from the Scriptures, the fruit born through these sufferings will achieve for us a share in Christ’s eternal glory (John 12:24-26, Mark 10:36-39, Romans 8:17).

-Once again let us consider the encouragement that Paul gave to us for the troubles of our present lives.
-In 2 Corinthians 4:16-18 he taught that our troubles are only for a short time when considered in the context of eternity, and they are achieving for us an eternal measure of glory that will far exceed the weight and burden of the troubles themselves.
+Once again let us consider the encouragement that Paul gave to us in 2 Corinthians 4:16-18, where he taught that our troubles are only for a short time when considered in the context of eternity, and they are achieving for us an eternal measure of glory that will far exceed the weight and burden of the troubles themselves.
 Even though we must endure these things for a time as part of God’s plan for our lives, we can take comfort in knowing that we have been promised the all-sufficient grace and strength of Christ for our every weakness and need, as Paul learned through his own experience (2 Corinthians 12:1-10, Philippians 4:11-13).

 When we bring our requests to God in prayer, how can we be sure that He hears us, and how can we have the assurance that we will receive what we have asked of Him?
 In 1 John 5 we find the answer to this question.
 John wrote: “This is the confidence which we have before Him, that, if we ask anything according to His will, He hears us.
 And if we know that He hears us in whatever we ask, we know that we have the requests which we have asked from Him.”
 (1 John 5:14-15).

 So when we ask for anything that is “according to His will”, we can be assured that God hears us; we can be sure that our prayers will be answered and that we will have what we have asked of Him.
-If we ask anything in accordance with God’s commands to us, His directives, His teachings, His admonitions, or any principles of the Christian life set forth in the Scriptures, then we can be sure that we will receive what we have requested of Him.
-And this is exactly what it means to pray in Jesus’ name (John 1:1, John 16:23-24).
+If we ask anything in accordance with the principles taught in God’s word as set forth in the Scriptures, then we can be sure that we will receive what we have requested of Him, and this is exactly what it means to pray in Jesus’ name (John 1:1, John 16:23-24).
 God will also answer our prayers according to His will for each of our lives individually, or according to the plan, purpose, and place of service that He has ordained for each of us.

 Recorded in Isaiah 38 is Hezekiah’s prayer, where we gain more insight from the lives of the Old Testament saints into the struggles that we as God’s people will face in life and bring to Him in prayer.
 Beginning in verse 1, we read: